-To define and clarify minimum practice requirements for the safe care of infants in regard to PHYSICIAN CONSULTATION, REFERRAL, TRANSFER OF CARE & EMERGENCY TRANSPORT during the NEONATAL period
+~ To define and clarify minimum practice requirements for the safe care of women and infants in regard to PHYSICIAN CONSULTATION, REFERAL & ELECTIVE TRANSFER OF CARE & EMERGENCY TRANSPORT of the NEONATE

-The licensed midwife shall consult with a physician and/or another professional midwife whenever there are significant deviations relative to the newborn.
-If a referral to a physician is needed, the licensed midwife will, if possible, remain in consultation with the physician until resolution of the concern.
-It is appropriate for the licensed midwife to continue caring for her client to the greatest degree possible, in accordance with the client's wishes, during the postpartum/postnatal period.
+The Midwife shall consult with a physician or other health care practitioner whenever there are significant deviations or complications relative to the newborn.
+If a referral to a physician is needed, the Midwife will, if possible, remain in consultation with the physician until resolution of the concern.
+It is appropriate for the Midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes.